 Born from an unfortunate accident, GEO Handguards came about after founder Glenn E. Olsen suffered a serious hand injury after what should have been a minor encounter with a tree.
 Over the next several months Glenn brainstormed a way to create a product that could save him and other riders from having preventable injuries or crashes.
 After lots of tinkering and testing, GEO’s “Helmet for your hands” was born.
 Now, we’ve admittedly been on the handguard program for a while now as our e-biking adventures frequently take us into overgrown and seldom-ridden areas where juniper, sage and Manzanita wreak havoc on knuckles and gloves.
 We were curious to see how these unique-looking guards would compare to the more traditional “flag” style guards we’ve grown used to.

-THE LAB Built out of a proprietary hybrid polymer specially formulated for this application, GEO Handguards looks raw, and ready for battle.
+Built out of a proprietary hybrid polymer specially formulated for this application, GEO Handguards looks raw, and ready for battle.
 GEO claims the guards are unbreakable and some videos on their website show them dropping heavy weights on the curved guards while they protect the handlebar controls behind.
 Just in case you do manage to do something crazy, GEO offers a 1-year replacement policy if your guards break under normal use.

 The hardware securing the guards is made from aircraft-grade 6061-aluminum and is anodized for maximum durability and corrosion resistance.
 GEO also shipped their handguards with a sticker pack full of outdoor-grade vinyl stickers so you can match your bike or components with a bit of flair.